 A creative business, artist or institution will generally have an idea of who their consumer base is and some of the media outlets they prefer to use.
 A traditional art marketing and PR method might focus specifically on art-centric publications and hope that the strategy engages.
 Quantifiable analytics help build an extra layer that allows for more meaningful content and better ad placements.

-Before developing any art marketing strategy, the first step should be analyzing your demographic and tracking the behaviors and interests of both your current inbound traffic as well as the audience you would like to engage.
-For example, you should have a good idea of who is regularly reading or responding to content on your blog and social media channels Magaña recommends analytic services like Google Analytics, Quantcast, AdRoll and Facebook Analytics to gain powerful demographic insights.
+Before developing any art marketing strategy, the first step should be analyzing your demographics and tracking the behaviors and interests of both your current inbound traffic as well as the audience you would like to engage in.
+For example, you should have a good idea of who is regularly reading or responding to content on your blog and social media channels Magaña recommends analytic services like Google Analytics, to gain powerful demographic insights.
 If your desired demographic isn’t the audience that you are currently engaging, analytics can give insights into where your art marketing strategy is failing and how to turn it around.

 Clearer understandings of your demographics allow for more laser-focused content, creative events, targeted ad placements and social media campaigns within your art marketing strategy.
 The ability to narrow your focus will give you room to build a stronger narrative and more meaningful connections.